 “Management theory has been so wedded to the selfish rationality assumptions of economic man and to the unitary focus on the needs of the focal firm, that scholars have struggled to identify the structural and normative prerequisites for multi-sector collaboration such as public-private partnerships,” he says.

-Recently, Calton, in association with co-authors such as Patricia Werhane at DePaul University, has pointed to the need to articulate new “mental maps” to frame collaborative efforts that seek to address public goods problems, such as poverty, poor nutrition, public health, and sanitation issues at the base of the global development pyramid.
-The research, recently accepted for publication in the prestigious Journal of Business Ethics, shows how mental maps based on such constructs as “multi-stakeholder learning dialogues” and “global action networks” can facilitate the scaling up of “partnerships with the poor” whereby social entrepreneurship ventures can generate profits while leveraging social and environmental benefits at the base of the pyramid.
+Calton, in association with co-authors such as Patricia Werhane at DePaul University, has pointed to the need to articulate new “mental maps” to frame collaborative efforts that seek to address public goods problems, such as poverty, poor nutrition, public health, and sanitation issues at the base of the global development pyramid.
+The research, published in the prestigious Journal of Business Ethics, shows how mental maps based on such constructs as “multi-stakeholder learning dialogues” and “global action networks” can facilitate the scaling up of “partnerships with the poor” whereby social entrepreneurship ventures can generate profits while leveraging social and environmental benefits at the base of the pyramid.